Luifavr/luifavr/README.md

 <h1 align="center">Hi 👋, I'm Luis</h1>
-<h3 align="center">Im really interested in working and finding solutions with data</h3>
+<h3 align="center">Im really interested in working with data to find solutions within it</h3>

-- 🌱 I’m currently learning **Python, SQL and the different libraries and tools to work with Data**
+- 🌱 I use **Python, SQL and the different libraries and tools to work with Data**

 - 👨‍💻 All of my projects are available at [https://github.com/luifavr?tab=repositories](https://github.com/luifavr?tab=repositories)